-Of course, when creating an epic music or trailer music album, there is also the thought of ‘licenseability’.
-Elements is no exception there, but we managed to find a nice solution to that that in releasing the album for the public first and later this year there will be a slightly altered industry release.
+Of course, when creating a piece of epic music or a trailer music album, there is also the thought of ‘licenseability’.
+Elements is no exception there, but we managed to find a nice solution to that in releasing the album for the public first, and later this year there will be a slightly altered industry release.
 The industry release will focus on ‘editor friendly’ structures, cutpoints, breaks, etc. while the public release has a strong focus on the listening pleasure side of things.

 EPICOMPOSER: Another thing that caught my attention on the album are those beautiful fast string spiccato arcs (particularly on “Excelsior”, Track 11), which sound very natural and “live”.
 Knowing that this is an issue many sample library composers seem to struggle with, would you let us in on your technique of authentically programming such fast string lines?

 DE: Usually when I’m working on string spiccato patterns I use a feature called step recording in Cubase.
-With this I can put in each note of an arpeggio or spicc pattern step by step as you play one (or multiple notes at once) and the cursor jumps to the next 16th position waiting for the next note(s).
+With this, I can put in each note of an arpeggio or spicc pattern step by step as you play one (or multiple notes at once) and the cursor jumps to the next 16th position waiting for the next note(s).
 This way you don’t necessarily have to play everything live.
-Oftentimes that approach is good enough for my needs, since I still can keep control on the dynamics within the arp.
+Oftentimes that approach is good enough for my needs since I still can keep control of the dynamics within the arp.
 On “Elements” however, it was partly different (for example on these string shorts that you’ve mentioned).
-Unfortunately the step sequencing approach can lead to a machine gun-like feel when everything is quantized to the grid.
-So in these cases I set the tempo to a much slower value and record the short string performances live on the keyboard.
-This way I just have to do some iterative quantizing or ‘humanizing’ afterwards.
-Over the range of 5 different spicc tracks from violins to basses for example, the result is a nice ‘uneven’ sound in the string section mostly due to the slight timing inconsistencies in my playing.
-For me, this approach sounds way more natural or than the any other method.
+Unfortunately, the step sequencing approach can lead to a machine gun-like feel when everything is quantized to the grid.
+So in these cases, I set the tempo to a much slower value and record the short string performances live on the keyboard.
+This way I just have to do some iterative quantizing or ‘humanizing’ afterward.
+Over the range of 5 different spicc tracks from violins to basses, for example, the result is a nice ‘uneven’ sound in the string section mostly due to the slight timing inconsistencies in my playing.
+For me, this approach sounds way more natural or than any other method.

 DIRK EHLERT – “THE LAST HAVEN” VIDEO WALKTHROUGH